-- (i) Mr Low Weng Fatt, if re-elected, will remain as Managing Director and Chief Executive Officer of the Company.
-Please refer to page 32 of the Corporate Governance Statement in the Annual Report for the detailed information as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (ii) Mr Chew Mun Yew, if re-elected, will remain as the Chairman of the Remuneration Committee, a member of Audit Committee and Nominating Committee respectively, will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Please refer to page 32 of the Corporate Governance Statement in the Annual Report for the detailed information as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (iii) Mr Chew Choy Seng, if re-elected, will remain as the Chairman of the Audit Committee, a member of Nominating Committee and Remuneration Committee respectively, will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Please refer to page 32 of the Corporate Governance Statement in the Annual Report for the detailed information as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (iv) Resolution 7, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments, up to a number not exceeding, in aggregate 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to 20% may be issued other than on a pro rata basis to existing shareholders of the Company.
+- (i) Mr Chew Choy Seng, if re-elected, will remain as the Independent Director, Chairman of the Audit Committee, a member of Nominating Committee and Remuneration Committee respectively, and will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Please refer to the Corporate Governance Statement in the Annual Report for the detailed information as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (ii) Mr Chew Mun Yew will retire as an Independent Director at the conclusion of the AGM, he will relinquish his positions as a Chairman of the Remuneration Committee, and a member of the Audit Committee and Nominating Committee. - (iii) Resolution 5, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments, up to a number not exceeding, in aggregate 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to 20% may be issued other than on a pro rata basis to existing shareholders of the Company.